Holy Textures is a spot for my musings on the various Biblical texts that come our way through the Revised Common Lectionary.

-Year C - Seasons of Advent & Christmas - 2018
+Year A - Seasons of Advent and Christmas - 2022

 Starting with the historical / theological / history of salvation has the unintentional effect of making the story we are wanting to tell seem like nothing more than a foretold, logical conclusion - a prepared script for actors on a stage - and not the flesh and blood seizing - or passing up - actual in-the-moment opportunities for God's will to be on earth as it is in heaven.
-Mary, Joseph, the shepherds, and the Magi become cardboard cut-outs instead of real people who made real - and very difficult - choices.
+Mary, Joseph, Elizabeth, the Shepherds, and the Magi become cardboard cutouts instead of real people who made real - and very difficult - choices.

-In that moment, Mary is NOT "fulfilling what had been spoken by the Lord through the prophet," (Matthew 1:22); nor is she the beneficiary of 2,000 years of hindsight and reflection.
+In that moment, Mary is NOT "fulfilling what had been spoken by the Lord through the prophet."
+(Matthew 1:22) Nor is she the beneficiary of 2,000 years of hindsight and reflection.
 She is an uneducated, poor, young girl.
 She may not even have heard of the passages we are reading from the prophets.
 And what she agrees to do would cost her - and her family's - social reputation forever.
 They would become forever the subject of malicious gossip - and forever always suspected and sidelined by their neighbours.
 Don't we, even today, still doubt / question / hesitate to believe Mary's telling of how she became pregnant?
 Don't we still, even today, gloss over the shaming Mary and Joseph would have had to live with?

 And so I have stopped using the Lectionary.